dakotacolorado/SpotifyDataDrivenPlaylists/README.md

-# spotify-theRes
+# SpotifyDataDrivenPlaylists
- Data project to cluster Spotify songs into playlists called theRes/*
+SpotifyDataDrivenPlaylists is a straightforward data project that fetches data from the Spotify API, applies normalization and PCA using SciPy and sklearn, respectively, creates visualizations with Seaborn, and clusters songs into playlists.
+The entire process from data retrieval to playlist creation is documented and visualized in Jupyter notebooks.